Analyst-Evelyn/Motor-Vehicle-Thefts-Analysis/README.md

 ## Recommendation
 1. Enhancing Vehicle Security:

-     Vehicle owners should install GPS trackers and immobilizers to reduce theft risk.
+     Vehicle owners should install GPS trackers and immobilisers to reduce theft risk.

      Older vehicle models should be upgraded with modern security features.